tstatler/doctools/guides/node/releasenotes/README.md

 # Node.ACS Release Notes

-## Node.ACS 1.0.16 -- 13 October 2014
+## Node.ACS 1.1.6 -- 13 October 2014

-Node.ACS version 1.1.6 contains the following new features, bug fixes, and  improvements.
+This release of Node.ACS includes version 1.0.19 of the Node.ACS CLI and version 1.1.6 of the Node.ACS server.

-**Bug Fixes and Improvements**
+**Node.ACS CLI Bug Fixes and Improvements**

 * Fixed a security issue where a user could use `acs login` to login with another user's name without providing a correct password if the other user had a current session with Appcelerator Dashboard.